joealewine/blockchain-rhos/howto/console-ocp-manage.md

   Replace `<node>` with  `chaincode-logs` to view the logs for your smart contracts.

   You can also run the command `kubectl logs -f <pod_name>` to get a list of all of the containers that are running inside a pod.
-The response to the command will be an error message similar to the following:
+The response to the command is an error message similar to the following:
   ```
   Error from server (BadRequest): a container name must be specified for pod peer1org1-7b4b6687dc-7n4fz, choose one of: [dind peer proxy chaincode-logs couchdb] or one of the init containers: [init]
   ```